Resources & Policies

-- A comprhensive list of graduate and undergraduate student support resources can be found at resources.mit.edu/support.
+- A comprehensive list of graduate and undergraduate student support resources can be found at resources.mit.edu/support.

 - MIT’s Student Support Services (S3) provides support and advice for undergraduates dealing with academic and personal concerns.
-S3 assists more than 5,500 students annually, and sees more than 60 percent of each undergraduate class before they graduate.
-They can also consult with faculty, administration, housing, financial services, and various Institute offices on your behalf.
+Approximately 75 percent of all MIT students will visit S3 at least once during their years at MIT, and S3 has well above 6,000 student visits each year.
+S3 deans can consult with faculty, administration, housing, financial services, and various Institute offices on your behalf.

 - Graduate Personal Support (GPS) provides advice and counsel to graduate students on faculty/student relationships, conflict negotiation, funding, academic progress, interpersonal concerns, student rights and responsibilities, and excused absences.